ethan-allavarpu/fantasy-football-modeling/README.md

 There are two options for how to execute the model: a single Shell script (simpler option) or a Python script-by-script implementation.

 ### Command-Line Interface
 `model-cli.sh` is a command-line Shell script to run the entire model (including the scraping process) a single file.
 This also downloads the required packages listed in `package-reqs.txt`.
+You can run the Shell script with `bash model-cli.sh`

 ### Individual Python Files
 1. Run `pip install -r package-reqs.txt` in Terminal/Command Prompt to ensure the required packages are available for use.